What is Small NOAH?

 Preserving Naturally Affordable 4-40 unit multifamily housing in Minnesota

-- Greater Minnesota Housing Fund’s (GMHF) Naturally Occurring Affordable Housing (NOAH) program provides low-cost capital in the form of first mortgage, mezzanine and gap funding to small landlords and emerging developers of color to preserve NOAH housing stock in communities throughout Minnesota.
+- GMHF’s Small NOAH program provides low-cost capital in the form of first mortgage, mezzanine and gap funding to small landlords and Emerging Developers of Color to preserve NOAH housing stock in communities throughout Minnesota.

 - GMHF’s goal in providing funding resources is to preserve the affordability of NOAH housing stock and improve the quality of the housing for tenants.